 “You can establish an emergency fund of three to six months’ worth of living expenses,” says Sean Moore, a certified financial planner.
 “And if you don’t know what three months’ of expenses looks like?
 Then you have to sit down and create a budget.
 Once that’s finished, look to pay down your credit cards.”

 4. As an NEA member, you have complimentary access to a tool to explore your repayment and forgiveness options.

 The NEA Student Debt Navigator, powered by Savi, helps you quickly and easily assess whether you qualify for free federal forgiveness programs.
-On average, NEA members who use this benefit are seeing more than $2,000 a year in new savings through this tool and an average of $28,000 in potential student loan debt forgiveness.
+On average, the tens of thousands of NEA members who have used this benefit are seeing more than $2,000 a year in new savings through this tool and an average of about $28,000 in potential student loan debt forgiveness.

 Input information about yourself and your loans, such as your income, the amount of your monthly student loan payments, how long you’ve been teaching and where, and subject(s) taught.
 The Savi tool analyzes your information and displays available repayment and forgiveness options.

 If you want to apply for Teacher Loan Forgiveness or Perkins Loan Teacher Cancellation, for example, it automatically determines whether your school qualifies as Title 1 (a low-income school).